Plateaus suck. We all know that.

 So what's the difference between stuck and un-stuck?

-Learning to optimize the bench for your body: This 1 simple thing is the difference between stuck and un-stuck, and often the difference between novice lifters and elite liters.
+Learning to optimize the deadlift for your body: This 1 simple thing is the difference between stuck and un-stuck, and often the difference between novice lifters and elite liters.

 Easier said than done, though, right?
 For me, learning the information needed to adjust lifting technique took about 10 years.
 It took: